dbanetto/uni/assign1/report.md

 as it become more difficult when reviewing the candidates.
 In hindsight this was less fair to the candidates that did not standout positively or negatively as they were more difficult to recall and to give a judgement afterwards.
-From this I would recommend more notes then just a holistic description
+From this I would recommend more notes then just a holistic description.

 <!--
 needs citations and relating to real world